prob-num/prob-num.github.io/README.md

-max-ent.github.io
+prob-num.github.io
 =====================
-This is the organisers' interface for the Max Ent 2018.
+This is the organisers' interface for the 2018 SAMSI-Lloyds-Turing Workshop on Probabilistic Numerical Methods.
-Please navigate to max-ent.github.io for the website itself.
+Please navigate to prob-num.github.io for the website itself.

-For organisers: Please note that you will need to clone the repo and then perform a commit in order to force GitHub to run Jekyll (the engine that actually builds the website).
-Editing through the browser doesn't seem to reliably call Jekyll.